xu-li/cordova-plugin-wechat/README.md

 Q: Rejected by Apple app store claiming we should provide ways to allow people to authenticate/login with WeChat for people without installing the WeChat app.

-You can hide the Wechat Login button if the wechat app is not installed.
+A: You can hide the Wechat Login button if the wechat app is not installed.

 ```Javascript
 $scope.showWechatLogin = false;